 Cultural anthropological approach to learning about social organization and ideologies, with an emphasis on critiquing disciplinary concepts, power and social inequality, and social science research and writing skills.
 Designed for SOA majors.
-Course Information: This course fulfills a general education requirement at UIS in the area of Social and Behavioral Sciences.
+Course Information: This course fulfills a general education requirement at UIS in the area of Social and Behavioral Sciences (IAI Code: S1 901N).

 SOA 304.
 Human Evolution: Biological and Cultural.
 4 Hours.
 Human biological and cultural evolution from the earliest human ancestors to the origins of agriculture and civilization.
 Emphasis on major factors that have shaped humanity: hominid evolution, origins of human societies, origins of agriculture, birth of cities, and development of the state.
-Course Information: This course fulfills a general education requirement at UIS in the area of Social and Behavioral Sciences.
+Course Information: This course fulfills a general education requirement at UIS in the area of Social and Behavioral Sciences (IAI Code: S1 902).

 SOA 305.
-ECCE: Women and Work in India and the US.
+Women and Work in India and the US.
 3 Hours.

 Work is going global, drawing more women into paid work.
 This course is an adventure into the challenges of work and home for women in two countries: the ongoing occupational segregation of women, comparable worth, and fair treatment.
 How can women earn a living wage, recognition and have a life?
 Course Information: Same as WGS 305.
-This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.